Do It Yourself Home Repairs

 A shortcut: If you have leftover latex paint that matches the wall, add a small amount of paint to the premixed spackling compound and use a putty knife to fill the hole with the paint-and-spackling mixture.

-If done carefully, the patch may blend in well enough to require no further sanding or painting.
+The patch may blend well enough to require no further sanding or painting if done carefully.

 This works only for small holes, such as those caused by picture hooks.
-A larger, deeper perforation may r4equire two applications of the spackling compound, sand after each application has dried and touch up with paint.
+A larger, deeper perforation may require two applications of the spackling compound, sanding after each application has dried, and a touch-up with paint.

 Do It Yourself Home Repairs Using Common Household Items